Updated: December 22, 2022

 How long does it take to make my homemade fertilizer?

-You need to start a little bit earlier if you want to make your homemade fertilizer according to your soil test report.
-Therefore, you have to start composting in the fall to catch up the next spring season.
+According to your soil test report, you need to start a little earlier if you want to make your homemade fertilizer.
+Therefore, you must begin composting in the fall to catch up to the following spring season.

 Typically, aged compost works better than new compost.
-In general, it takes 45 days to 180 days to get good quality compost depends on the ingredients you are using for your compost pile.
+Generally, it takes 45 days to 180 days to get good quality compost depending on the ingredients used for your compost pile.

-On the other hand, if you want to get highly nutrient best quality compost using manures, kitchen garbage, fish head, and other micronutrients ingredients, give it a little more time (up to 6 months) to break them down into good quality fertilizer.
+On the other hand, if you want to get highly nutrient, best-quality compost.
+Then, using manures, kitchen garbage, fish head, and other micronutrient ingredients.
+This gives it a little more time (up to 6 months) to break them into good-quality fertilizer.

 How much does it cost to make my organic fertilizer?

-You just need to sort and compile the required ingredients according to your soil test report from your daily household garbage.
+You must sort and compile the required ingredients according to your soil test report from your daily household garbage.

-Then put those ingredients in your compost pile and let to break it down.
+Then put those ingredients in your compost pile and let it break down.
 That’s all you need.

-If you are thinking of growing tomatoes in your backyard, I recommend, you should make your own fertilizer.
+If you are thinking of growing tomatoes in your backyard, I recommend making your own fertilizer.

-As a matter of fact, when you apply the chemical fertilizers to feed your tomato plants, ultimately those chemicals get inside your body through the fruits you produce in your garden.
+As a matter of fact, when you apply chemical fertilizers to feed your tomato plants, ultimately, those chemicals get inside your body through the fruits you produce in your garden.

-So I always recommend you to use organic fertilizer for your home garden.
+So I always recommend you use organic fertilizer for your home garden.